AMIGA-IAA/hcg_global_hi_analysis/README.md

 8. make\_paper\_plots

 This notebook produces all the analysis figures in the paper.
 It depends on steps 1, 2, and 3.

+Note: If you wish to run notebooks 4-8 without first running notebooks 1-3, or you just wish to use the data tables exactly as they are in the paper, then you can skip notebooks 1-3 if you first unzip the archive ```HCG_HI_tables.zip```, which will have been downloaded from Zenodo.
+Before extracting, move this archive to a new directory called ```tables```, then unzip it and launch any notebook 4-8.